Apple Tarte Tatin

 One of the keys here is to use a really good quality butter and a good quality pie crust.
 You can make your own with my pie crust tutorial, or buy a butter pie crust from the store.

-Let that start simmering on low heat on the stove while you work on the apples.
+Let this sugar mixture start simmering on low heat on the stove while you work on the apples.

 Prepare the Apples

-For this recipe, I like to use Granny Smith apples because they have an amazing tart flavor and they hold up really well.
-You can also use Braeburn, Golden Delicious, or Honeycrisp if you prefer.
+For this recipe, I like to select Granny Smith apples from the grocery store because they have an amazing tart flavor and they hold up really well.
+You can also use Braeburn, Pink Lady, Golden Delicious, or Honeycrisp apples if you prefer.
 The end result may be a little sweeter.

 Peel the apples using a vegetable peeler, then core them.
 There are dedicated apple corers you can buy, but I simply use a melon baller to scoop out the middle and the stem ends.